Sunset Villa Association

 Current costs are:

-Sales brochures with application form for purchase are available at Sunset Villa.
+Sales brochures, with an application form for purchase, are available at The Danish Place Restaurant.

 Sunset Mindepark-Ontario is associated with Sunset Villa Association but not part of it: Membership in Sunset Villa Association is encouraged, but not mandatory in order to purchase Interment rights in Sunset Mindepark-Ontario Urn Cemetery.